Peoplelytics

 Based on their responses, employees are categorized into three distinct groups:

-• Passives (those who respond with a score of 7 or 8)
+• Passives or Neutrals (those who respond with a score of 7 or 8) — they may not sing your praises but also won’t drag you through the mud

-By summarizing this information into a single numerical value, organizations acquire valuable insights into the overall sentiment of their workforce.
-Unlike traditional employee satisfaction surveys, which may overwhelm respondents with an array of questions, the eNPS survey simplifies the process, providing a concise yet thorough assessment of employee sentiment.
+By turning this data into a single numerical value, organizations acquire valuable insights into the overall sentiment of their workforce.
+Unlike traditional employee satisfaction surveys (aka, employee engagement surveys), which may overwhelm respondents with an array of questions, the eNPS survey simplifies the process, providing a concise measure of employee sentiment. eNPS questions can be included in larger employee engagement surveys though, as some companies want to gather more detailed data all at once.

-Basically, eNPS is an incredibly useful tool in the constantly changing world of managing employees.
+The eNPS is an incredibly useful tool in the constantly changing world of managing employees, particularly with different generations in a mixed workforce in your business.
 Companies are always trying to make workplaces where people want to stay and be involved, and eNPS helps them figure out how to do that better.
-It’s straightforward and it works well, so it’s become a super important measure for companies aiming to be the best they can be.

 Importance of eNPS Surveys